Martial Law Soldiers Marching

 Here is the key information you need to remember about martial law:

-1. It is administered by our military, NOT our civilian government, in an effort to restore order.
+1. Our military, NOT our civilian government, administers it to restore order.

 2. Martial law is only declared in an emergency, a response to a crisis, or to control occupied territory.